ksamuk/website/content/post/dadi-windows.md

 +++

-$\partial$a$\partial$i is a powerful and flexible population genetics model-fitting package for Python 2.X written by [Ryan Gutenkunst](http://gutengroup.mcb.arizona.edu/).
-It is fairly popular in the population and evolutionary genetics literature for evaluating the fit of demographic models to DNA polymorphism data.
+∂a∂i is a powerful and flexible population genetics model-fitting package for Python 2.X written by [Ryan Gutenkunst](http://gutengroup.mcb.arizona.edu/).
+It is a popular tool used in population and evolutionary genetics research for evaluating the fit of demographic models to DNA polymorphism data.

-$\partial$a$\partial$i is slightly unusual that it is a Python package rather than a standalone piece of software.
-This makes using $\partial$a$\partial$i very interactive, particularly if one uses a dynamic coding platform such a Jupyter notebook.
+∂a∂i is slightly unusual that it is a Python package rather than a standalone piece of software.
+This makes using ∂a∂i very interactive, particularly if one uses a dynamic coding platform such a Jupyter notebook.

-It also has optional, but extremely handy functions that allow you to call the program *ms* by Richard Hudson directly Python in order to simulate data.
+∂a∂i also has extremely handy functions that allow you to call the program *ms* by Richard Hudson directly Python in order to simulate data.
 So *ms* and a working Python 2.7 (32 bit) installation are both prerequisites, which in turn have other prerequisites.

-I normally use Mac OS and/or a Linux computing cluster for all my scientific computing.
-However, I recently installed dadi and all its dependencies from scratch on my Windows 10 PC.
+I normally use Mac OS and/or a Linux computing cluster for my day-to-day scientific computing.
+However, I recently installed ∂a∂i and all its dependencies from scratch on my Windows 10 PC.
 It was bit of a saga, and I wanted to share the exact steps I took, so as to ease the process for others.

 Things that need to be installed (if you don't have them already):